-Weather: The weather is warm and sunny with low humidity.
-The average low and high temperature is 19 °C (66 °F) and 24 °C (75 °F).
+Many local people and travelers believe that November has the best weather in Hong Kong.
+This is because the weather is warm and sunny with low humidity.
+The average low and high temperatures are 12 °C (54 °F) and 29 °C (84 °F).

-Pollen allergy sufferer, use a suitable dust mask or take some medicine, as many flowers bloom in November in Hong Kong: golden trumpet, flamingo-lily, white bauhinia, pink powder puff, camellia, sunshine tree, etc.
+Use a suitable dust mask or take some medicine as many flowers bloom in November in Hong Kong: golden trumpet, flamingo lily, white bauhinia, pink powder puff, camellia, and sunshine tree, among others.

 The sunny, warm, and dry weather is ideal for being outdoors.
 The country parks, shopping streets, city parks, and the city's primate zoo are great places to experience.

 Visit Victoria Peak

 It is a good time to go up Victoria Peak in November.
 The clear and sunny weather allows you to enjoy a bird's-eye view of Victoria Harbour, Hong Kong Island, and Kowloon.
 The Peak Tram is the most scenic way to climb the peak.
 If you prefer, you can walk up along the wonderful tranquil and mainly shaded scenic walkways.